-In recent years we’ve all become aware of the threat from Malware on our computer systems.
+Recently we have all become more aware of the threat from Malware on our computer systems and files being encrypted.

 Malware can do trivial things, such as open pop-ups when browsing the internet which then redirects you to different sites.
 This also installs software on your computer then proceeds to say you must pay for a license to use it!

-This displays a message on your screen accusing you of accessing an illegal site of one type or another, which then tries to charge you a fee to remove the software, although this can be removed relatively easily.
+Displaying a message on your screen accusing you of accessing an illegal site of one type or another, this then tries to charge you a fee to remove the software.
+This is not necessary as it can be removed easily.

-Ransomware is a little more alarming and potentially disastrous, because it does is encrypt all, or most of your files to stop you having access to them.
+Ransomware is a little more alarming and potentially disastrous, because it encrypts all, or most of, your files to stop you having access to them.
 This is the same as someone stealing all your files!
 Once Ransomware encrypts your files you can no longer gain access to the data stored in them.
 This could affect Word and Excel files, together with Sage and other data as well as programs.

 From time to time things slip through “the net”, we may see an email drop into our Inbox from a source we do not recognise, or after searching for something on the internet, be it a site we’re not 100% sure about.
 It is at these times we need to be vigilant.

-If you are on a website that prompts you to download software don’t, as 99% of the time it is some form of Malware.
+If you are on a website that prompts you to download software our advice is don’t.
+99% of the time it is some form of Malware.

 Our advice is, do not click on any suspicious links or attachments but DELETE THEM